 Special Opportunities for Professional Organizations

-The PSU/SBA Mentor Program provides rewarding professional development opportunities for members of local professional organizations.
+The PSU School of Business Mentor Program provides rewarding professional development opportunities for members of local professional organizations.
 By working with a business student, members can help advance their profession through the development of new talent.
 By establishing partnerships with the Mentor Program, local organizations can also help to strengthen student chapters.